tom-power/resources-approval/README.md

 Resources Approval
 =========

-Playing with simple use case of asserting content against an approved file in resources using JUnit5.
+Playing with simple use case of asserting content against an approved file in resources using [kotlin-test](https://kotlinlang.org/api/core/kotlin-test/) / JUnit 5.

 ```kotlin
 class ResourcesApprovalExampleTest {